 - Business lease

-Since every type of financing and every lender has its own requirements and qualifications, there are no hard standards that apply to every type of financing application.
-However, lenders will generally perform an appraisal of your creditworthiness.
-This process will include looking at how long your business has been in operation, how much your restaurant makes every year, and determining whether you can pay back the amount you’re requesting within the term length of the loan.
-They may also look at whether you can manage your business effectively, how good your credit history is, and how much of your own money is at stake in the business.
+Lenders typically perform an appraisal of your operation, taking a look at how long your business has been open, how much your restaurant makes every year and determining whether you can pay back the amount you’re requesting within the term length of the loan.
+They may also look at whether you can manage your business effectively, how good your personal credit history is and how much of your own money is at stake in the business.